 Switzer has lengthy experience in coaching both swimmers and divers, and allows daily individual attention to each.
 Much of his success can be credited to his team philosophy of hard work, commitment to goals and a constant emphasis on basic techniques.

 During six weeks of the summer, Switzer and his wife, Betsy, run the well-known Sandwich Aquatic School in Center Sandwich.
-The learn-to-swim program, staffed by seven full-time instructors, enters its 48th season in 2014.
+The learn-to-swim program, staffed by seven full-time instructors, completed its 50th season in 2016.